Wings Over Scotland

-Wings Over Scotland is a pro-Scottish independence blog by Scottish video game journalist Stuart Campbell.
+Wings Over Scotland is a pro-Scottish independence blog created and maintained by Scottish video game journalist Stuart Campbell.
 It was launched in November 2011 with the stated aim of providing a "fair and honest perspective on Scottish politics" with a pro-independence slant.

 The blog is known for its challenge to traditional media and successful use of crowdfunding, along with its controversial reporting style described as "somewhere between Gonzo and WWE" by then-STV columnist Stephen Daisley.
 Kevin McKenna of The Observer praised Campbell as someone who "doesn’t retreat and gets into fights with everyone", adding "Newspapers used to be like that too.
 I like his style", whereas Daily Record editor Murray Foote, whose newspaper had been subject to considerable unfavourable scrutiny by the site, called it "A world of conspiracy theories, hatred and paranoia", representing "a brand of nationalism that seeks to peddle falsehoods and unfounded allegations against anyone who isn't a believer.
 It is nasty, sewage politics that debases public life."
 In October 2015, Scottish Labour's then-leader Kezia Dugdale told The Scotsman newspaper: "My dad will see something on Wings Over Scotland and post it.
 For him, it is as relevant a source as the Financial Times".

 In April 2016, Wings attracted over 250,000 readers a month.
 It has raised in excess of £850,000 since 2013 in a series of crowdfunding initiatives to fund its work.